bikashamdocs/ansible-nginx-setup/README.md

 1. `ansible.cfg` is the configuration file for Ansible.
 It contains settings such as the location of the inventory file,private key,role path, extra variable etc.
 2. `inventory/host.ini` is the inventory file that defines the hosts that Ansible will manage.
 It lists the IP addresses or domain names of the hosts and groups them into categories.
 3. `roles/` is a directory that contains all the roles for the Ansible project.
-In this project, there's only one role named nginx.
+In this project, there's only multiple role named nginx,kubernetes,mysql
-4. `site.yml` is the main playbook that will be executed for the entire Ansible project.
-It includes the nginx role.
+4. `nginx` is the main playbook that will be execute the nginx role.
+5. `kubernetes` is the main playbook that will be execute the kubernetes and k8s_upgrade role.
+6. `mysql` is the main playbook that will be execute the mysql role.
 5. `group_vars` directory to store environment-specific variable values for your inventory groups.
 This can be useful for defining variables that are specific to certain environments, such as development, staging, and production.

 # Ansible Configuration File